inkeliz/karmem/README.md

 it possible for a short message to generate more extensive arrays than the message size.
 Currently, the only mitigation for that issue is using Limited-Arrays instead of Arrays and avoiding Object-API decode.

+**Data Leak**

+Karmem doesn't clear the memory before encoding, that may leak information from the previous message or from system memory itself.
+That can be solved using `@packed(true)` tag, as previously described.
+The `packed` tag will remove padding from the message, which will prevent the leak.
+Alternatively, you can clear the memory before encoding, manually.

+# Limitations

+Karmem have some limitations compared to other serialization libraries, such as:

+**Maximum Size**

+Similar to Google Protobuf and Google Flatbuffers, Karmem has a maximum size of 2GB.
+That is the maximum size of the entire message, not the maximum size of each array.
+This limitation is due to the fact that WASM is designed to be 32-bit, and the maximum size of 2GB seems adequate for the current needs.
+The current Writer doesn't enforce this limitation, but reading a message that is bigger than 2GB will cause undefined behaviour.

+**Arrays of Arrays/Tables**

+Karmem doesn't support arrays of arrays or arrays of tables.
+However, it's possible to wrap those types inside one inline-struct, as mentioned above.
+That limitation was imposed to take advantage of native arrays/slice from the language.
+Most languages encapsulates the pointer and the size of the array inside a struct-like, that requires the size of each element to be known, consequently preventing arrays of items with variable size/strides.

+**UTF-8**

+Karmem only supports UTF-8 and doesn't support other encodings.